 - (h) "Commissioner" means an individual member of the Wampanoag Tribe of Gay Head (Aquinnah) Gaming Commission. - (i) "Council" or "Tribal Council" means the Tribal Council of the Wampanoag Tribe of Gay Head (Aquinnah). - (j) "Gaming" means any Class I Gaming, Class II Gaming or Class III Gaming activity, individually or collectively, whether authorized or unauthorized. - (k) "Gaming Device" means any equipment or mechanical, electromechanical or electronic contrivance, component or machine, used remotely or directly in connection with any gaming which affects the result of a wager by determining or predicting the outcome of such game or the odds of winning or losing such game.
 The term shall be broadly construed to promote the purposes of this Ordinance and shall also include any devices, machines, components or contrivances which do or are capable of affecting, in any way, the playing of any game. - (1) "Gaming Facility" means the room or rooms, building or buildings, or portions thereof located on Indian Lands in which Gaming as authorized by this Ordinance is operated or conducted. - (m) "Gaming Operation" means each economic entity that is owned by the Tribe and which operates the games, receives the revenues, issues the prizes, and pays the expenses. - (n) "IGRA" shall mean the Indian Gaming Regulatory Act, Public Law 100-497, 102 Stat.
 2467 (Oct.
-17, 1988), 25 U.S.C. § 2701 et seq., as currently enacted and any amendments thereto. - (o) "Indian Lands" means: - (1) all lands within the limits of the Tribe's reservation; - (2) any lands title to which is held in trust by the United States for the benefit of the Tribe or individual tribal member of the Tribe, or held by the Tribe or individual member of the Tribe subject to restriction by the United States against alienation and over which the Tribe exercises governmental power; and - (3) for all lands acquired into trust for the benefit of the Tribe after October 17, 1988, lands that meet the requirements set forth in 25 U.S.C. § 2719. - (p) "Key Employee" means: - (1) A person who performs one or more of the following functions: - (i) Bingo caller, - (ii) Counting room supervisor, - (iii) Chief of security,
+17, 1988), 25 U.S.C. § 2701 et seq., as currently enacted and any amendments thereto. - (o) "Indian Lands" means: - (1) "Indian Lands" means: all "Settlement Lands" as defined by the Massachusetts Indian Land Claim Settlement Act, 25 U.S.C. § 1771 et seq., as the "private settlement lands" described in paragraph 6 of the Joint Memorandum of Understanding Concerning Settlement of the Gay Head, Massachusetts, Indian Land Claims" executed on November 22, 1983 ("Settlement Agreement") and "public settlement lands" described in paragraph 4 of the Settlement Agreement as: - a.
+Public Settlement Lands: The Common Lands consisting of 238 acres (which include the Cranberry Lands, the Face of the Cliffs, and the Herring Creek), including the Menemsha Lands legally described as: